GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 === Original problem
 // Very broad introduction
-#acr("SSL") is part of the classic challenges in artificial speech processing.
+#acr("SSL") is part of the classic challenges in artificial audio processing.
 This challenge requires identifying the relative position of one or several sound sources leveraging an audition device, typically a microphone array.
 Localizing sound sources is fundamental and can serve many purposes across various fields.